bqardi/clear-cra/readme.md

 ## Which files are removed?

-These are the files that clear-cra tries to remove:
+These are the files that clear-cra prefers to remove:

 - src/App.css (you can choose to keep)
 - src/App.test.js (you can choose to keep)